materye/poormanswiki/README.md

 # Poor man's Wiki

-A simple offline Wiki for Linux using Chromium and Markdown Viewer.
+A simple offline Wiki using Chromium and Markdown Viewer.

 -![screenshot](./images/screenshot.png)

+## HEY YOU!

+I'm starting to add default wiki entries.
+If you want something to be part of the default wiki just send a pull request.

 ## Features